SrujanGowda1998/plant-seg_pipeline/README.md

 - False boundary predictions in background
 To address this, the pipeline includes custom steps:
 - Foreground masking using thresholding (Triangle, Otsu, Yen)
-- Boundary correction by masking:
+- Boundary correction by masking

 # Usage